 Honors & Recognitions

-Selected by his peers for inclusion in The Best Lawyers in America© in Environmental Law and Environmental Litigation (2005-2021); ranked as Greensboro Litigation—Environmental “Lawyer of the Year” (2015, 2017)
+Selected by his peers for inclusion in The Best Lawyers in America© in Environmental Law and Environmental Litigation (2005-2022); ranked as Greensboro Litigation—Environmental “Lawyer of the Year” (2015, 2017) and Greensboro Environmental Law “Lawyer of the Year” (2022)

 Recognized by Chambers USA: America's Leading Lawyers for Business for Environmental Law (2008-2021)